This post may contain affiliate links. Please read our disclosure policy.

 Once we have eaten all (or most) the meat off the bird, I freeze the chicken carcass with the leg bones to make chicken broth at a later date.
 This makes more of a dark stock than a lighter one from raw chicken.

-I add the leftovers to this Roasted Honey Brussels Sprout Salad, this Warm Lemon Rosemary Roasted Vegetable Salad or even this Quinoa Roasted Vegetable Chopped Salad.
+I add the leftovers to this Roasted Honey Brussels Sprout Salad, this Warm Lemon Rosemary Roasted Vegetable Salad, any of these easy chicken casserole recipes, or even this Quinoa Roasted Vegetable Chopped Salad.
 It makes for easy lunches all week!

 - Preheat the oven to 350°.
 Clean the inside of the chicken and rub with lemon juice, and sprinkle with salt and pepper.
 Add onion and herbs to the cavity.
 Truss chicken and place in roasting pan.
 A quick search will show you that trussing the chicken simply means tying the legs together on top of the bird.
 This step is by no means necessary but it does add to the elegance of the finished presentation.